-There are also flat field magnifiers.
+There are also flat field magnifiers, also known as bar or dome magnifiers.
 They are helpful if you have relatively good vision and are useful for reading reference material with columns or lists of information.

 Distance magnifiers, including binoculars and telescopes, are also available.
 For example, you could find a small telescope useful for identifying bus or train information on the bus indicator boards.